-Unilever Announces Ambitious New Commitments for a Waste-free World
+Unilever Announces Ambitious New Commitments for a Waste-Free World

 By 2025, the global consumer goods company will eliminate more than 100,000 tonnes of plastic packaging and collect and process more plastic packaging than it sells

-LONDON and ROTTERDAM, Netherlands, Oct.
-7, 2019 /PRNewswire/ -- Unilever, owner of brands including Dove, Ben & Jerry's, Lipton and Omo has announced ambitious new commitments to reduce its plastic waste and help create a circular economy for plastics.
+Unilever, owner of brands including Dove, Ben Jerry's, and Lipton, has announced ambitious new commitments to reduce its plastic waste and help create a circular economy for plastics.

 Unilever has confirmed that by 2025 it will: